 Perkins IV requires that states develop valid and reliable definitions to identify appropriate CTE students.
 Florida's definitions were developed in consultation with practitioners statewide.
 The definitions for "participant" and "concentrator" provide parameters for the population of students that will be included in the performance for a particular measure.
 Students that do not meet these population parameters will not be included in the performance for a particular measure.
+The definitions are as follows:

 a.
-Perkins IV Student Definitions

-Secondary Level - Participants
+Perkins IV Student DefinitionsSecondary Level - Participants